europace/bausparkassen-market-engine-api/README.md

 #### Vote on the feasibility of the application

 - Including consideration of the scores of external providers e.g. Schufa
-- In case of rejection, generating a message with reason for rejection
+- In case of rejection, generating a message with the reason for rejection
 - See fields <code>status</code> and <code>meldungen</code>

 #### Identification of documents to be submitted